xraypy/xraylarch/doc/xasviewer/index.rst

 We will allow the baseline to be refined when fitting the peaks, so it does not need to be modeled perfectly, but it is helpful to get a decent fit to the baseline.
-Once this baseline is satisfactorally modeled, you can add functions to model the pre-edge peaks themselves.
+Once this baseline is satisfactorily modeled, you can add functions to model the pre-edge peaks themselves.
 Selecting one of the "Peak Models" (typically Gaussian, Lorentzian, or Voigt) will show a new tab in the "model components area" in the lower part of the form.
 Since